GaloisInc/parameterized-utils/README.md

   run-time representative values for them.
 It also provides some utilities for proving properties over Peano numbers.

+* Data.Parameterized.Fin

+  `Fin n` is a finite type with `n` (terminating/non-bottom) inhabitants.
+It can be used to index into a `Vector n` or other size-indexed datatype.

 * Data.Parameterized.SymbolRepr

   This module provides run-time representative values for strings lifted to